Netflix, Amazon and most of the unicorns out there became global powerhouses of modern business through recurring customer revenue.

 - Hear of new hot projects and potential clients

-We’ve spoken to some of the most successful agencies in the world and they’ve shared that their redeployment rates can sometimes knock about at the 5 to 10% mark.
+We’ve spoken to some of the most successful staffing firms in the world and they’ve shared that their redeployment rates can sometimes knock about at the 5 to 10% mark.

-Some of the more sizeable agencies will have tens of thousands of contractors out on active placements.
+Some of the more sizeable staffing firms will have tens of thousands of contractors out on active placements.
 That’s an enormous amount of margin that will be picked up by your competition.

 That’s an eye-watering amount of missed revenue.